AbdulmalekAlshugaa/AbdulmalekAlshugaa/README.md

 <br />

-hi, i'm [Abdulmalik Alshugaa] a passionate self-taught mobile developer and a freelance mobile engineer born in Yemen and rais in Malaysia. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+I'm Abdulmalik Alshugaa a passionate senior mobile developer.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.